 Eat more fruits, vegetables and grains.
 Doing so softens the stool and increases its bulk, which will help lessen the straining that can cause hemorrhoids.
 Strive to get between 20-30 grams of fiber a day.

-Over-the-counter products such as Benefiber™ can help keep stools soft and regular.
+Over-the-counter products such as psyllium husks or Benefiber™ can help keep stools soft and regular.
 Check with your doctor about using stool softeners.
 If you use fiber supplements, be sure to drink at least 8 to 10 glasses of water or other fluids every day.
 Otherwise, fiber supplements can cause constipation or make constipation worse.
 Add fiber to your diet slowly to avoid problems with gas or bloating.
+Softer stools protect the body from the straining that can lead to or cause hemorrhoids.

 Straining and holding your breath at any time creates greater pressure in the lower rectal veins.